Briefly on Why (Not) to Version Your API

 However, it is time to think about versioning your API when:

-- You have a backwards-incompatible platform change, such as completely rewriting your application and completely changing the user interface
+- You have a backward-incompatible platform change, such as completely rewriting your application and completely changing the user interface

 - Your API is no longer extendable